Your Bag

 Oil Good For Eye Care

-Eye conditions including dry eyes, cataracts, and eye infections can be prevented by applying the anti-inflammatory castor oil.
+Eye conditions including dry eyes, puffy eyes, etc. can be treated with the help of castor oil.
 The oil is also useful against puffy eye bags and dark circles.
 A study published in 2021 highlights the importance of castor oil for eye health.
 (3)

 Good For a Foot Rub